Wei-1/Legit/README.md

 Out: a[2];                              # Out: 2
 ```

-Unlike String, elements getting from Vector will not necessary be a Vector.
+Unlike String, elements getting from Vector will NOT necessary be a Vector.

 `inverse()` will inverse the order of the elements in the Vector from left to right.